Main

 Rolls-Royce motor cars including those Bentley models that were made after the

-given much room - Jonathan Wood clearly concentrated on the model series that
+much room - Jonathan Wood clearly concentrated on the model series that were

-were produced after World War II.
-This was the time, when Rolls-Royce had to
+produced after World War II.
+This was the time, when Rolls-Royce had to react

-react to altered market conditions and developed models for a wider clientele.
+to altered market conditions and developed models for a wider clientele.
+The

-The men behind the cars are profiled.
-Buying hints are given and there are
+men behind the cars are profiled.
+Buying hints are given and there are driving

-driving impressions of all the principal models.
-This lavishly illustrated
+impressions of all the principal models.
+This lavishly illustrated book shows

 The author:

-for most of his adult life.
-As Lawrence Dalton's brother-in-law (Lawrence Dalton was the
+of his adult life.
+As Lawrence Dalton's brother-in-law (Lawrence Dalton was

-founder of Dalton Watson), it seemed entirely appropriate that his passion for Bentley should
+the founder of Dalton Watson), it seemed entirely appropriate that his passion

 Specifications: